How to Apply

 Students will be evaluated by the Admission Board only when they will have uploaded in the system all the required documents listed below:

-1. Transcripts Student Record* (translated in English) including a list of the completed exams and marks in the undergraduate degree diploma (Bachelor) as well as any other postgraduate programme.
-Please include a table explaining the grading system used by the home university which indicates the minimum and maximum achievable scores;
+1. Original Copy of the final academic degree and Transcripts Student Record* (translated in English) including a list of the completed exams and marks in the undergraduate degree diploma (Bachelor) as well as any other postgraduate programme.
+Please include a table explaining the grading system used by the home university, which indicates the minimum and maximum achievable scores.

 2. Passport.